transloadit/terraform-provider-transloadit/docs/resources/template.md

 - `name` - (Required) name of the Template to be added
 - `template` - (Required) JSON string of the Template's Assembly Instructions.
 The top-level object must be the JSON object with a `"steps"` key.
 For more details, see [Assembly Instructions](https://transloadit.com/docs/#assembly-instructions)
+- `require_signature_auth` - (Optional- boolean .
+Default : false) Use true to deny requests that do not include a signature.
+With Signature Authentication you can ensure no one else is sending requests on your behalf.

 ## Attributes Reference